caruby/core/doc/sops/change.md

         git push origin save_gleason_score_fix

-* When you are ready to merge your changes to the master, then rebase the tracking branch and run the full test script to confirm that there are no regressions:
+* When you are ready to merge your changes to the master, then get the most recent version of the server master, rebase the tracking branch and run the full test script to confirm that there are no regressions:

-        git rebase master
+        git pull --rebase origin master
         rake test

 * If there are rebase conflicts, then fix the conflicts and continue the rebase: